Guveren/Assignment2/Azoom_Nguveren_A2_README.md

 The list of contributors who participated in this project.

 * [GitHub for atom](https://github.atom.io)
-* resources from Christina Penner.
+* Resources from Christina Penner.
 * Michael Ukwenya
 * Annas Isa